matrix-profile-foundation/tsmp/README.md

 ## Code of Conduct

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms.
+By participating in this project, you agree to abide by its terms.